apache/nuttx/configs/README.txt

   port uses the m9s12x GCC toolchain.
 STATUS:  (Still) under development; it is code complete but has not yet been verified.

+configs/dk-tm4c129x
+  This is the port of NuttX to the Tiva® DK-TM4C129x Connected Development Kit.
+The Tiva® DK-TM4C129x features the TM4C129XNCZAD MCU.

 configs/ea3131
   Embedded Artists EA3131 Development board.
 This board is based on the an NXP LPC3131 MCU.
 This OS is built with the arm-nuttx-elf toolchain*.